Miran (tribe): History

 According to the British Consul for Kurdistan, the Miran tribe was, "though not the largest, one of the most influential and richest tribes in the area around the highlands to south of Lake Van."
 Bedirhan Bey had to incorporate the tribe to be a part of his emirate by force.
 Upon the defeat of Bedirhans by the Ottomans, some Miran chiefs were contenders for the principal authority of Cizre Botan.
 The tribe was nomadic and in the winter season was in the area around Mosul, in spring travelled to the town of Cizre to engage in their annual trade, and in summer he was at the Van Lake.
+After the departure of the Bedirhanis the Miran and Milan tribes were the only Kurdish tribes who filled the power vacum in Cizre and were thus also rivaled (not in the negative sense).
+After the departure of the Bedirhani family, a leader of the Miran tribe, Mustafa Ağa was also a serious local contender.
+The Miran were also rivaled with the Tay/Tayan tribe.
+When Kurds were leaving Bakûr, 1500 families of the Miran tribe fled to Mosul.
+The Miran tribe was also rivaled with the Bedir Khans.
+The Miran tribe were also rivaled with Aghayê Sor of the Şirnak region.
+The Miran in Rojava are said to be closely related to the Barzanis.

 Mustafa Pasha of the Miran

 In the 1890s, the Miran tribe's Agha was made a Pasha by Sultan Abdul Hamid II and thus became the only chieftain in the former emirate of Cizre Botan who was an entitled Pasha.
 The Miran tribe also contributed regiments to the Hamidiye cavalry.
+Mustafa Pasha was a favoured Hamidiye commander.
+He used to be a shepherd ten or fifteen years ago in his tribe and was called "Misto the Bald."